 - List any medications you believe have been problematic in the past.

 3. Laboratory results.
 Most commonly these are results from blood tests and urine tests.
 Any lab results from the past 1-2 years will be helpful.
+You can learn about the tests that are ordered often in older adults here: Understanding Laboratory Tests: 10 Commonly Used Blood Tests for Older Adults.

 - Specific tests that are likely to be useful include: